Presidency of Ulysses S. Grant: Inaugural address 1869

-In his inaugural speech on March 4, 1869, Grant outlined four key priorities.
-Firstly, he emphasized his commitment to approaching Reconstruction "calmly, without prejudice, hate, or sectional pride; remembering that the greatest good for the greatest number is the object to be obtained."
-Secondly, Grant delved into the nation's financial state, advocating "a return to a specie basis."
-Thirdly, he discussed foreign policy, emphasizing the importance of equal protection for Americans globally.
-Lastly, Grant expressed his support for the passage of the 15th Amendment, which granted Constitutional voting rights to blacks, including former slaves.
+On March 4, 1869, Grant gave his inaugural address.
+He outlined four main goals.
+First, he pledged to tackle Reconstruction "calmly, devoid of prejudice, animosity, or regional pride; keeping in mind that the greatest good for the greatest number is the goal to be achieved."
+Next, he reviewed the nation's money woes.
+He pushed for "a return to a specie basis."
+Then, he covered foreign policy.
+He stressed equal safety for all Americans abroad.
+Last, Grant backed the 15th Amendment.
+It granted black men, including ex-slaves, voting rights in the Constitution.

 Cabinet

-Grant's cabinet choices surprised the nation, as he respectfully listened to political advice but independently bypassed traditional consultations with prominent Republicans, keeping his selections secret.
-The initial cabinet nominations were met with both criticism and approval.
-Grant appointed Elihu B. Washburne, Secretary of State, out of courtesy due to their friendship, but Washburne served only eleven days before resigning.
-A week later, Grant appointed Washburne as Minister to France and replaced him with the conservative Hamilton Fish, a former governor of New York.
-Grant initially appointed wealthy New York merchant Alexander T. Stewart as Secretary of the Treasury, but he was found to be disqualified by a federal law prohibiting anyone in the office from engaging in commerce.
-When Congress refused to amend the law, Grant appointed former Massachusetts Congressman George S. Boutwell to replace Stewart.
+Grant's cabinet choices shocked the nation.
+Grant skipped the usual talks with top Republicans and picked his team in secret.
+Early nominations drew both cheers and jeers.
+Grant named his friend Elihu B. Washburne Secretary of State, who promptly quit only after serving eleven days.
+A week later, Grant made him Minister to France.
+Grant replaced Washburne with Hamilton Fish, a conservative, who had governed New York.
+Grant first tapped wealthy merchant Alexander T. Stewart for Treasury Secretary.
+A federal law that banned commerce ties blocked Stewart's nomination.
+Grant then picked ex-Congressman George S. Boutwell from Massachusetts.
 (Note: Stewart had bought Grant's old home on I street for $65,000 one month before his nomination, causing an appearance of influence peddling, which Grant later denied.)
-For Secretary of War, Grant appointed his former Army chief of staff John A. Rawlins, who unfortunately died of tuberculosis in September 1869.
-Six weeks later, Grant appointed former Union Army General William W. Belknap to replace Rawlins.
+For War Secretary, Grant chose old aide John A. Rawlins.
+Rawlins died in office from tuberculosis in September 1869.
+Six weeks later, Grant named William W. Belknap as his replacement.

-For U.S. Attorney General, Grant appointed Ebenezer Rockwood Hoar, an associate justice of the Massachusetts Supreme Judicial Court.
-As for Secretary of Navy, Grant chose Adolph E. Borie a Philadelphia businessman.
-Borie resigned from his position on June 25, 1869, citing the stress of the job.
-One of Borie's notable achievements was the racial integration of the Washington Navy Yard.
-Grant then selected George M. Robeson, a former New Jersey public prosecutor, to take over the role.
-For Secretary of the Interior, Grant appointed former Ohio governor and senator Jacob D. Cox.
-For Postmaster General, Grant appointed John A.J.
-Creswell, a former U.S. Senator from Maryland.
-Creswell is credited with racially integrating the U.S. Post Office.
+Grant picked Ebenezer Rockwood Hoar as U.S. Attorney General.
+Hoar was an associate justice on the Massachusetts Supreme Judicial Court.
+He chose Adolph E. Borie for Secretary of the Navy.
+Borie was a businessman from Philadelphia.
+Borie quit on June 25, 1869.
+He blamed the job's stress.
+His one accomplishment, Borie racially integrated the Washington Navy Yard.
+Grant then picked George M. Robeson to replace him.
+Robeson once worked as a New Jersey prosecutor.
+For Secretary of the Interior, Grant named former Ohio governor and senator Jacob D. Cox.
+Grant chose John A.J.
+Creswell for Postmaster General.
+Creswell had served as a U.S. Senator from Maryland.
+He gets credit for integrating the U.S. Post Office by race.